 Social Services & Well-being (Wales) Act

 The Social Services & Well-being (Wales) Act is law from April 2016.
 It brings together and modernises social services law.
 The Act has changed the way that Local Authorities have to work with people to promote the well-being of those who need care and support, or carers who need support.
-Please follow the link to the Welsh Government pages and Care Council for Wales Hub to find out more about how the Act will affect you.
+Please follow the link to the Welsh Government pages and Social Care Wales Hub to find out more about how the Act will affect you.

 The Disability Service maintains the following registers: